ngson927/Linking-Kart/README.md

 Cross the Finish Line: Complete laps and aim for the fastest time!

 Getting Started
-Run the Game: Load LikingKart.gba on your favorite GBA emulator (e.g., VisualBoyAdvance or mGBA).
+Run the Game: Load LinkinKart.gba on your favorite GBA emulator (e.g., VisualBoyAdvance or mGBA).
 Controls:
 A: Accelerate
 B: Brake